IepIweidieng/TJAPlayer3/tja.md

 #### Compatibility Issues

-* In TJAPlayer2 for.PC, `<float-seconds-offset>` must be a non-negative number due to the restriction of implementation.
-For a negative `<float-seconds-offset>`, the absolute value is taken as `movieoffset`.
 * In TJAPlayer3-f, the definition is changed to be relative to the time position of `#START` of the notechart.
   * Equation: `movieoffset_f` = `time-point-of-video-beginning` − `time-point-of-chart-start` (Unit: Seconds)